 Q: I would like to defer my admission.
 What are my options?

 A: Deferral policies vary by program.
 Applicants must work with their prospective program to determine whether deferring admission is a possibility.
 If the program offers deferrals, applicants must still submit a new UO application for the deferred term of admission.
 Programs that grant deferrals typically waive the departmental portion of the application.
-The Graduate School will waive application fees for any applicants who were offered admission for Summer or Fall 2020, but who have been approved by their prospective program to defer admission to Winter, Spring, Summer or Fall 2021.
+The Graduate School will waive application fees for any applicants offered admission in who were offered admission for Summer/Fall 2020 or Winter/Spring/Summer/Fall 2021 but who have been approved by their prospective program to defer admission to Winter, Spring, Summer or Fall 2021 or 2022.

 Q: Are admitted international students being issued I-20s?